blacksmithgu/obsidian-dataview/docs/docs/queries/query-types.md

 - [ ] Get new pillows for mom #shopping

 !!! hint "Counting tasks with subtask"
     Noticing the (1) on the header of `2022-07-30`?
 Child tasks belong to their parent task and are not counted separately.
-Also, they do **behave differently** on filtering.
+Also, they **behave differently** on filtering.

 ### Child Tasks

-A task is considered **child task** if it is **intended by a tab** and below a not indented task list item.
+A task is considered a **child task** if it is **indented by a tab** and is below an unindented task.

 - [ ] clean up the house
 	- [ ] kitchen